 Photography and videography

-Suzanne is a professional documentary photographer & filmmaker living between India and Malaysia.
+Suzanne is a professional documentary photographer & filmmaker living between Hong Kong and Malaysia.
 Working on projects across Asia, she divides her time between long-form personal projects and commissioned work.

 Her clients include development organisations such as International Planned Parenthood Federation, Save the Children, The Bill & Melinda Gates Foundation, and UN Agencies.
 Her work have been published in features in The Guardian, The International New York Times, Le Monde, Svenska DagBladet and Polityka besides others.